mikizi/articleFeed/README.md

 ### Installing

-First you will need to
+First you will need to open terminal in the project root folder and write on cmd:

 ```
 npm run install